Homodyne Measurement of a Non-Hermitian Qubit Undergoing Fluorescence: Hybrid Measurement Setup of the Three-Level System

 \section{Hybrid Measurement Setup of the Three-Level System}

-Let us consider the measurement of a generic three-level system which interacts with an environment or a cavity.
+Let us consider the measurement of a generic three-level system which interacts with an environment.
 Assuming no interaction between the system and the environment initially, the state of the system plus environment is given as

-where $\ket{f}$, $\ket{e}$, and $\ket{g}$ are the second excited state, first excited state, and ground state, respectively. $\ket{E}$ is the state of the environment.
+where $\ket{f}$, $\ket{e}$, and $\ket{g}$ are the second excited state, first excited state, and ground state, respectively. $\ket{E_0}$ is the initial state of the environment.
 The quantities $|c_g|^2$, $|c_e|^2$, and $|c_f|^2$ represent the probabilities of finding the system in the states $\ket{g}$, $\ket{e}$, and $\ket{f}$, respectively.
 The system interacts with the environment and undergoes spontaneous emission from $\ket{f}$ to $\ket{e}$ or from $\ket{e}$ to $\ket{g}$, all of which have different transition frequencies.
 There is no direct transition from $\ket{f}$ to $\ket{g}$.
-The system plus environment state then evolves according to $\ket{\Psi(t)} = U_e \ket{\Psi(0)},$ where $U_e$ is the unitary operator describing the interaction between the system and the environment.
-Instead of defining the exact form of $U_e$ and finding the state at an arbitrary time $t$, we phenomenologically consider the evolved state as
+The combined system-environment state evolves as \(\ket{\Psi(t)} = U_{t,0}\ket{\Psi(0)}\), where \(U_{t,0}\) is the unitary operator that evolves the joint system--environment state from the initial time \(t = 0\) to time \(t\), and \(\ket{\Psi(0)}\) is given by Eq.~(1).
+Suppose that the environment is projected onto one of its eigenstates \(\ket{E_i}\).
+Then, the state of the system is correspondingly projected to \(\ket{\Psi(t)}_s = K_i \ket{\Psi(0)}_s\), where \(K_i = \bra{E_i} U_{t,0} \ket{E_0}\) is the Kraus operator acting on the system, associated with the measurement outcome corresponding to the environment state \(\ket{E_i}\).
+Instead of specifying the exact form of \(U_{t,0}\) and determining the state at an arbitrary time \(t\), we phenomenologically describe the evolved state as